MohammadWasil/Hierarchical-Attention-Network-for-Political-Affiliation-of-Youtube-Commenters/README.md

 pip install scrapetube
 pip install youtubesearchpython
 ```
-Also, create twitter api key and Youtube-api key for scraping datasets.
+Also, create twitter api key and Youtube-api key for scraping data.

 Change the name of the file `config_KEYS EXAMPLE.yml` to `config_KEYS.yml` and add your twitter credentials there.